oqtane/oqtane.framework/README.md

 This project is a work in progress and the schedule for implementing the items identified below is dependent upon the availability of community members who are able to assist.

 Security
-- Need ability to associate a User to a Site and restrict access
 - Need ability to manage Roles and association to Users
 - Need ability to manage Permissions
 	- a permission UI component for pages/modules